 SPADA, the New Zealand Writers' Guild, WIFT NZ and Script to Screen are just some of the industry guilds the NZFC supports annually.
 Quarterly meetings between the NZFC and guilds ensures the sharing of ideas, resources and information.
 The NZFC collaborates with the guilds to provide training initiatives and across issues like health and safety.
 Additional meetings between the NZFC and guilds were scheduled in the period as the industry worked together to address the disruption caused by COVID-19.

-Partnering with the Māori screen industry is critical to reaching the goals of Te Rautaki Māori Strategic Core funding was awarded to Ngā Aho Whakaari as the guild representing the Māori screen industry.
-They ran writing workshops in supporting has included working closely on the development and implementation of Te Puna Kairangi-Premium Fund and the associated development fund in partnership with Te Māngai Pāho.
+Partnering with the Māori screen industry is critical to reaching the goals of Te Rautaki Māori

-Core funding is provided by the NZFC to key screen industry guilds applicants who would come in for the Aho Shorts programme and partnered with other guilds with their programmes to support filmmakers.
+Strategic Core funding was awarded to Ngā Aho Whakaari as the guild representing the Māori screen industry.
+They ran writing workshops in supporting applicants who would come in for the Aho Shorts programme and partnered with other guilds with their programmes to support filmmakers.
 They continue to provide advice, advocacy and support to Māori and the wider sector.
 COVID impacts meant increased work for the organisation which is a valuable touchstone for Te Rautaki Māori and the NZFC in providing input into policy and strategy.